danielbachhuber/gutenberg-plugin-compatibility/README.md

 ## Testing

 Before you begin, you'll need to [register for an account](https://plugincompat.danielbachhuber.com/#account-details/) if you haven't done so already.
 Our ideal testers are people who have time to test dozens of plugins.
+Each plugin can take a minute to test, so you can probably work through 30 plugins in 30 minutes.

 ### Creating the test environment